 - Bolster stamina

 - Reduce the chance of internal scar tissue formation

 A physical therapist will help develop a specific exercise plan for each patient after surgery.
-These exercises help strengthen the spine and also correct underlying problems (such as bad posture), as well as improve coordination, fitness, and general health.
+These exercises help strengthen the spine and also address underlying problems (such as bad posture), as well as improve coordination, fitness and general health.
 In some instances, physical therapy after major back surgery may be required to help regain basic body mechanics.

 The specific amount of physical therapy required after back surgery depends on the surgery and the patient.
 However, once patients have sufficiently addressed their pain and regained strength, they can typically continue their exercise plan at home without supervision.

 It is also important to note that patients who undergo minimally invasive, outpatient procedures typically require less physical therapy than a patient who undergoes traditional open back surgery.
 Because minimally invasive surgery does not cut through the muscles surrounding the spine, less physical therapy is needed to help rebuild and strengthen the muscles.